Last Updated on September 19, 2021

 Getting Around in Tulum

-Many hotels have bikes to lend, or if you stay at a hotel in the main hotel zone, it’s easy to walk to restaurants.
+Many Tulum hotels have bikes to lend, or if you stay at a hotel in the main hotel zone, it’s easy to walk to restaurants.
 One thing to note is that there are no street lights along the beach road, so it’s best not to bike at night.
 You can also take taxis to get to local sights like the Tulum ruins, Sian Ka’an or cenotes.
 Currently, rideshare apps like Uber aren’t available in Tulum.

 It’s definitely possible to vacation in Tulum without a car once you arrive from the airport.
 It’s even possible to find a hotel where you can eat all your meals on the beach and barely have to move!

-Tulum’s beaches are all spectacular!
-Many hotels have a private beach area in front of their hotel, but Mexican law requires that all hotels allow people to pass through and access the beach.
+Tulum’s white sand beaches are all spectacular!
+Many Tulum hotels have a private beach area in front of their hotel, but Mexican law requires that all hotels allow people to pass through and access the beach.
 People who aren’t guests of the hotel won’t be permitted to use beach loungers, though, unless the hotel has a beach club and allows day guests.

 Since the Beach Road is only about 6 miles in total, there’s not really a big difference in the beaches themselves.
 Although some areas are a bit rocky, and of course there’s different amenities offered by each hotel or restaurant.
 Generally, the hotels on the Beach Road North have less crowded beaches, but there are significantly fewer restaurants in walking distance.